-Summary : Early season is a time of intense activitiy in Antarctica.
-The wildlife migrations have commenced and the sea ice is quickly receding, allowing access to locations which have been ice-choked since winter.
-You can anticipate exciting ice navigation on the ship and will be among the first to visit many of the well known sites this season.
-For all these reasons, it's one of the best times of the year to visit Antarctica.
-What makes this journey so special is the enhanced program of off-ship activities offered on this departure.
-Taking advantage of optimal snow and ice conditions in November, you can experience a range of additional activities which complement regular programming.
-For those with some technical ability and experience, there is also back-country ski touring.
-Snowshoeing is another exciting option.
-If you have some experience sea kayaking, why not enjoy this unique activity?
-Accompanied by a small group of paddlers, your expert guides will allow you to experience Antarctica in a very different way.
-Camping is yet another great activity.
-All this is complemented with a fascinating series of onboard presentations, led by adventurers, marine biologists, naturalists, glaciologists, historians and an onboard photographer.
+Summary : Early season is a time of intense activity in Antarctica.
+Wildlife migrations have commenced and the sea ice is receding, allowing access to locations that have been ice-choked since winter.
+Be one the first to visit many well-known sites this season.
+What makes this journey special is the enhanced program of off-ship activities offered on this departure such as snowshoeing, sea kayaking, camping, and backcountry ski touring.
+Excursions are complemented by a photography program, wellness program, and a fascinating series of onboard presentations, led by adventurers, marine biologists, naturalists, glaciologists, historians, and an onboard photographer.

 Activities : Birding, Camping, Child-Friendly, Hiking, Kayaking, Photography, Triple/Quad Cabins

-Based on site characteristics, the ski touring group may set off to explore the pristine terrain and range several kilometers inland with experienced mountaineering guides.
-What a unique thrill it is to carve "fresh tracks" in the virgin snow of Antarctica.
-The expedition snow shoe group may follow in the tracks of the skiers, climbing to high points which afford breathtaking views.
-If you are not up to the more strenuous snow shoeing program, you will be able to try this unique activity at other landing sites.
+Based on site characteristics, the ski-touring group may set off to explore the pristine terrain and range several miles inland with experienced mountaineering guides.
+What a unique thrill it is to carve ‘fresh tracks’ in the virgin snow of Antarctica.
+The expedition snowshoe group may follow in the tracks of the skiers, climbing to high points which afford breathtaking views.
+If you are not up to the more strenuous snowshoeing program, you will be able to try this unique activity at a landing site.

 Backcountry Ski Touring: $750 per person

-PHOTOS: © Amanda Zeisset; © Boomer Jerritt; © Ira Meyer; © Paul Zizka
+PHOTOS: © Amanda Zeisset; © Boomer Jerritt; © Ira Meyer; © Paul Zizka, © One Ocean Expeditions